brimdata/zed/docs/language/overview.md

 This structure is powerful because _any_ Zed query can appear in the body of the lateral scope.
-In contrast to the `yield` example, a sort could be applied to each subsequence in the subquery, where sort reads all of the values of the subsequence, sorts them, emits them, then repeats the process for the next subsequence.
+In contrast to the `yield` example, a sort could be applied to each subsequence in the subquery, where sort reads all values of the subsequence, sorts them, emits them, then repeats the process for the next subsequence.
 For example,
 ```mdtest-command
 echo '[3,2,1] [4,1,7] [1,2,3]' | zq -z 'over this => (sort this | collect(this))' -